-Anyone who loves experiencing the exotic smells and tastes of the orient, knows that On Rice restaurants are a focal point of tasty food fare in select hubs of activity in Bellingham.
+Anyone who loves experiencing the exotic smells and tastes, knows that On Rice restaurants are a focal point of tasty food fare in select hubs of activity in Bellingham.
 Whether you’re a student at WWU stopping in for happy hour and a cold brew or a “village person” who works or shops in Barkley or Fairhaven, you’ve undoubtedly seen or smelled the heavenly scents emanating from one or more of these Ken Tipa owned establishments.

 When I met with Ken, my burning question concerned his newest cuisine adventure, Zen Sushi.
 The first thing that hits you upon entering Zen Sushi is the floor-to-extremely tall ceiling, bronze, one ton Buddha that rests in the middle of the restaurant, surrounded by a moat of Koi.
 Towering several feet above diners, I wanted to know how he managed to get the giant Buddha into this space.
 The restaurant walls are almost all glass, making the puzzle even more perplexing.
 I knew there would be a story here, but I had no idea it would be so amazing.